General Relativistic Shock Waves that Exhibit an Accelerated Expansion: Shock Waves with TOV Exteriors

-Therefore the shock speed is given in interior locally Minkowskian coordinates by:
+Therefore the shock speed is given in interior locally Minkowskian coordinates by

-By Proposition \ref{P2}, TOV$(\bar{\sigma})$ is comoving in Schwarzschild coordinates, and given that TOV$(\bar{\sigma})$ is matched to $(A,G,v)$ in $(t,r)$ coordinates, then the $(\bar{t},\bar{r})$ coordinates of Proposition \ref{P8} are identified with $(t,r)$, so:
+By Proposition \ref{P2}, TOV$(\bar{\sigma})$ is comoving in Schwarzschild coordinates, and given that TOV$(\bar{\sigma})$ is matched to $(A,G,v)$ in $(t,r)$ coordinates, then the $(\bar{t},\bar{r})$ coordinates of Proposition \ref{P8} are identified with $(t,r)$, so

-Finally, substituting $e^{\psi-\varphi}\hat{\xi}_0$, $\tilde{w}$ and the equations of state into (\ref{2.40}) yields (\ref{4.1}). \end{proof} The following theorem was first proved in \cite{JSmoller1995}, but can instead be obtained directly from Lemma \ref{L3}.
-In \cite{JSmoller1995}, the value of $\sigma_1$ is approximated, however it is now possible to obtain an exact value. \begin{theorem} The expanding FLRW$(0,\sigma,1)$-TOV$(\bar{\sigma})$ shock-wave solutions satisfy the Lax characteristic conditions for:
+Finally, substituting $e^{\psi-\varphi}\hat{\xi}_0$, $\tilde{w}$ and the equations of state into (\ref{2.40}) yields (\ref{4.1}). \end{proof} The following theorem was first proved in \cite{ST1995}, but can instead be obtained directly from Lemma \ref{L3}.
+For the theorem given in \cite{ST1995}, the value of $\sigma_1$ was only given approximately, however the new theorem provides an exact value. \begin{theorem} The expanding FLRW$(\sigma,1)$--TOV$(\bar{\sigma})$ shock-wave solutions satisfy the Lax characteristic conditions for $0<\sigma<\sigma_1$, where